foundation/inky/README.md

 ## Accessibility

-Since the tables in the generated HTML are purly for styling purpouses, we add the WAI-ARIA `role="presentation"` to them.
+Since the tables in Inky's generated HTML are purely for styling purposes, we add the WAI-ARIA `role="presentation"` to them.
 This ensures that someone using a screen reader doesn't get confused by the quantum of nested tables with no useful semantics and only the important information gets to them.